Rapid Insights: The Decameron Thrives on Dark Comedy and Medieval Mayhem

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about Masters of the Air:
+Here’s what you need to know about Eric:

 Vault uses index scores to describe the impact a given story/theme/element will have on specific KPIs: